 Parker Point Marine Snorkel Trail is located on the southern side of Rottnest Island.
 The trail features a number of plaques on the sea bed which allow you to read about the abundant flora and fish life in the area.

 The are 12 interpretive plaques, which are detailed on a map before you enter the water.
 Each plaque has two handles to hang onto whilst you read the information about the surrounding marine life.
 The water conditions are generally calm, clear and spectacular, allowing superb viewing of the vast array of marine plants and animals and the extensive coral reef.

 As the water is a bit deeper and the swim area larger, the more experienced snorkeler would enjoy this trail, whilst less confident swimmers may prefer the snorkel trail at Little Salmon Bay.
 Find out more about this trail.

-Just 25 meters from the shore, the Coogee Maritime dive and snorkel trail begins at the Omeo shipwreck and includes an artificial reef and underwater sculptures - including a giant starfish you can swim through!
+Just 25 meters from the shore, the Coogee Maritime Dive and Snorkel Trail, in the City of Cockburn, begins at the Omeo shipwreck and includes an artificial reef and underwater sculptures - including a giant starfish you can swim through!
 The trail is easily accessed from the northern end of Coogee Beach via the beach access path from Perlinte View.